-Expats moving to Cincinnati will find that the city has an incredibly diverse economy, making it one of the fastest growing economies in the Midwest.
+Those moving to Cincinnati will find that the city has an incredibly diverse economy, making it one of the fastest-growing economies in the Midwest.
 Once famous for its dominance in the pork processing industry, today many Fortune 500 companies choose Cincinnati as their base.

 Job market in Cincinnati

-Cincinnati’s economy has experienced steady growth over the years and was not as badly affected by the global economic downturn as other US cities.
+Cincinnati’s economy has experienced steady growth over the years.
 The stable economy in the city has led to the creation of new job opportunities, especially in the transportation, financial services and hospitality industries.
 The unemployment rate in the city is often lower than the national average.

 Cincinnati is home to a number of giants in the manufacturing and retail industries, while education is also a significant contributor to the city’s economy.
-The University of Cincinnati is recognised as one of city’s largest employers.
+The University of Cincinnati is recognised as one of the city’s largest employers as are several of the city's hospitals.
 Thanks to the presence of various tertiary education institutions, Cincinnati is home to a largely educated and skilled workforce.

 Finding work in Cincinnati

-Anyone looking to work in Cincinnati and relocating from outside the USA will need a valid work permit to take up employment in the city.
+Anyone looking to work in Cincinnati and relocating from outside the US will need a valid work permit to take up employment in the city.